warp-contracts/academy/warp-academy-docs/features/evolve.md

 # Evolve

-Evolve is a feature that allows to change contract's source code, without having to deploy a new contract.
-Thanks to contract being upgradeable, state of the contract is preserved and the logic can change. **Warp SDK** provides couple of handful methods which ease the process of evolving the contract.
+Evolve is a feature that allows us to change contract's source code, without having to deploy a new contract.
+Thanks to the contract being upgradeable, the state of the contract is preserved and the logic can change. **Warp SDK** provides a handful of methods which ease the process of evolving the contract.

 Below - the steps we need to follow in order to properly evolve the contract.